AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "Why no-upload planning tools should support routine choice, not self-critique" belongs in the blog because it explains the decision before the download.
-For "Why no-upload planning tools should support routine choice, not self-critique", the reader may be in an App Store comparison where every app seems to promise more than it can prove, and the job is to pick a focus area before opening a full library.
-This article gives context for "Why no-upload planning tools should support routine choice, not self-critique", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Routine choice: no-upload planning tools" belongs in the blog because it explains the decision before the download.
+For "Routine choice: no-upload planning tools", the reader may be in an App Store comparison where every app seems to promise more than it can prove, and the job is to pick a focus area before opening a full library.
+This article gives context for "Routine choice: no-upload planning tools", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway